canonical/open-documentation-academy/website/docs/howto/become-a-mentor.md

 #### Task

 <!---TODO: update sentence when we have a dashboard--->
-Include the expected steps for the completion of the issue, including the repository where the pull request must be opened in and mention the requirement of signing the [Canonical contributor license agreement](https://canonical.com/legal/contributors) (CLA):
+Include the expected steps for the completion of the issue, including the repository where the pull request (PR) must be opened in and mention the requirement of signing the [Canonical contributor license agreement](https://canonical.com/legal/contributors) (CLA):

 ```text
 Add a new note admonition that appears after the npm install step in the "Create the Express app" section: